 “Whoever fasts Ramadan out of faith and with the hope of reward, Allah will forgive all his previous sins.”

 (Reported by al-Bukhaari, Fath, no. 37).

 “The fasting person there are two times of joy; a time when he breaks his fast and a time of joy when he meets his Lord.”

 There is a special gate in Paradise for the fasting person:

-Prophet ﷺsaid: “There is a gate in Paradise called Ar-Rayyaan, and those who observe fasting will be invited to it.
-Whoever is one of those who observe fasting will enter it and whoever enters through it will never again be thirsty.”
+“There is a gate in Paradise called Ar-Rayyan, and those who observe fasting will enter in it.
+Therefore, whoever is one of those who observe fasting will enter it, and whoever enters through it will never again be thirsty.”

 [At-Tirmithi: Hasan Saheeh Ghareeb]

-“There is a gate in Paradise called Ar-Rayyaan, and those who observe fasting will enter from it on the Day of Judgment and none except them will enter from it.
-It will be said, ‘Where are those who used to observe fasting?’
+“There is a gate in Paradise called Ar-Rayyan, and those who observe fasting will enter from it on the Day of Judgment, and none except them will enter from it.
+Then, there will be an announcement, ‘Where are those who used to observe fasting?’
 They will get up, and none except them will enter from it.
-After their entry, this gate will be closed and nobody will enter from it (after that).”
+After their entry, this gate will be closed, and nobody will enter from it (after that).”